New Students

 FAFSA Now Available

 You may be aware that the Free Application for Federal Student Aid (FAFSA) has become available for completion earlier than in past years.
-The FAFSA will be available on October 1st each school year.
+The FAFSA will be available on October 1st each school year starting in 2024.
 MICA will require the FAFSA as the basis for determining eligibility for most sources of need-based aid.
-We encourage all new eligible students to file the FAFSA as soon as possible after October 1st of your high school senior year.
+We encourage all new eligible students to file the FAFSA as soon as possible once it becomes available.

 Online FAFSA Submission and the IRS Data Retrieval Tool